-Dr. Hsieh is a Research Assistant Professor at the Institute for Firearm Injury Prevention.
-She received her MPH and Ph.D. in Health Behavior and Health Education at the University of Michigan School of Public Health.
-Her research focuses on applying resilience theory and multi-domain analysis to understand disparities in firearm injury and chronic conditions resulting from racism and violence exposure.
-Her research also seeks to identify behavioral, interpersonal, and community factors that promote resilience among communities shouldering the unjust burden of violence and racism and therefore inform preventive efforts.
+Dr. Hsieh is a Research Associate Professor and Co-Director of the Training and Education Core at the Institute for Firearm Injury Prevention at the University of Michigan.
+She earned her MPH and Ph.D. in Health Behavior and Health Education from the University of Michigan School of Public Health.
+Her research applies resilience theory and multi-domain analysis to comprehend health disparities in firearm injury outcomes, particularly those resulting from structural racism and exposure to violence.

 Dr. Hsieh's Firearm-Related Work